Tylopilus albofarinaceus

 Tylopilus albofarinaceus is a bolete fungus in the family Boletaceae found in China.
-It was described as new to science in 1948 by Wei-Fan Chiu as a species of Boletus; F.L.
+It was first described as new to science in 1948 by Wei-Fan Chiu as a species of Boletus; F.L.
 Tai transferred it to the genus Tylopilus in 1979.
 The fruit body has a convex, white cap that is up to 5 cm in diameter.
 The tubes on the cap underside are 3 mm long, while the pores are about 0.7–1 mm wide.
 The flesh in the stipe is white and does not change color with injury.
-It has ellipsoid spores measuring 11–14 by 5–7 µm.
+It has ellipsoid spores measuring 11–14 by 5–7 μm.
 The type collection was made in Kunming in August 1938.